501c4: Everything You Need to Know

 Many different outlets have made suggestions as to preventing political-focused groups from taking advantage of the donor privacy provided by the 501c4 tax code.
 The terminology of the current code is why it’s so easy for such organizations to use the loophole because it allows the IRS to decide what processes qualify as political.

 If you have questions regarding 501c4, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.